Garlic Storage Tips

 Black garlic and smoked garlic have both been cooked during their preparation, so it’s recommended to keep these kinds of garlic in the refrigerator for freshness.

 If you are purchasing several kinds at once, be cognizant of how long each can store.
+Use shorter storing garlic varieties first, or at least within their storage timeframes outlined below.

 Storage periods given are for when garlic is stored under optimal conditions, such as those described above.